MSeeker/Notebook-Collections/README.md

 You can clone this repository to download the notebooks, or browse the NBViewer generated static links below:

-1. Monte Carlo Simulation of the Ising Model (Python)[TODO]
+1. Monte Carlo Simulation of the Ising Model (Python)[http://nbviewer.jupyter.org/github/MSeeker/Notebook-Collections/blob/master/Monte%20Carlo%20Simulation%20of%20the%20Ising%20Model.ipynb]

-2. Numerical Solution to the 1D Steady State Schrödinger Equation (Python)[TODO]
+2. Numerical Solution to the 1D Steady State Schrödinger Equation (Python)[http://nbviewer.jupyter.org/github/MSeeker/Notebook-Collections/blob/master/Numerical%20Solution%20to%20the%201D%20Steady%20State%20Schrödinger%20Equation.ipynb]

-3. Generating Bifurcation Diagrams using Continuation Methods (Julia)[TODO]
+3. (WIP) Generating Bifurcation Diagrams using Continuation Methods (Julia)

 # About Me